jimmiebtlr/assets/README.md

 To avoid recreating images every time a file is change during development, asset builer only reruns if `config.assets` changes or any of the source images referenced in it change.

 ### Source Icon
-To use the predefined icon types use a 1024x1024 pixel png file
+The source image for icon types should be a 1024x1024 `png` file.

 Example Source Icon
 ![example](http://i.imgur.com/FWZofOo.png)